QuantumDudee/syntrio-ai-platform/README.md

 - **Daily.co**: WebRTC video chat infrastructure
 - **Bolt**: Development platform and deployment tools

-## 📞 Support

-For support, email support@syntrio.ai or join our community discussions.

 ---

 **Built with ❤️ using Bolt** - Powering the next generation of AI applications